 Last weekend we went crabbing in Bawdsey which is on the Suffolk coast.
 We had a great time although we felt a little daunted too.
 We had never been before so we were not quite sure as to what we were doing.
 Now that we’ve been, I thought I would share some information about crabbing in case you have never been and wanted to give it a go.
+Please note, that there are affiliate links in this post.
+To learn more about what this means, click here.

 What you need

 You actually need very little to go crabbing.
-We took a bucket and spade, a crabbing kit, a couple of basket containers and some bacon.
+We took a bucket and spade, a crabbing kit, a couple of basket containers, and some bacon.

 The bucket is so that we had a container to put the crabs in for closer inspection.
 We took a crabbing kit as they are only about one or two pounds from our town.
 As it was our first time we wanted to make sure that we did it right.
 To be fair though, you could easily make your own with some string and an old washing tablet bag.
 We took the extra containers for collecting shells and the bacon was for bait as crabs really like bacon!